 Arpaio to endorse Perry in GOP presidential bid

-Perry, Mitt Romney and Michele Bachmann have all sought the endorsement of the self-proclaimed toughest sheriff in America, but the 79-year-old lawman had held off on picking a candidate.
+Perry, Mitt Romney and Michele Bachmann all have sought Arpaio's endorsement, but the 79-year-old lawman had held off on picking a candidate.

-Arpaio endorsed Romney over Sen. John McCain in Arizona's 2008 Republican presidential primary.
+Arpaio will campaign this week with Perry in New Hampshire.
+The sheriff endorsed Romney over Sen. John McCain in Arizona's 2008 Republican presidential primary.